PlanScope: Learning to Plan Within Decision Scope for Urban Autonomous Driving: Methodology

 \subsubsection{\xr{Multi-head Detail Decoder~(MDD)}}

-This method leverages the function-fitting ability of MLP to keep gradients.
-As shown in Fig.~\ref{fig:scope_model_structures}~(b), the transformer decoder layer generates trajectory embedding.
-MLPs are utilized to remap trajectory embedding to details of designated levels and the overall approximation.
-Mathematically,
+As shown in Fig.~\ref{fig:scope_framework} and \ref{fig:scope_model_structures}\,(b), the transformer decoder layer generates trajectory embedding. \TODO{Benefits from the function-fitting ability of MLPs, each decoding head with an MLP is able to decode trajectory embedding to details of designated levels or the overall approximation without interference.
+This process can be expressed as}

+\TODO{where the tilde means the trajectory detail and approximation is predicted by the model.
+This design aims to train MLPs as detail extractors across different levels, without introducing artificial intervention or associated bias.}